What are gender impact assessments?

 - other policies that might be relevant for the gender impact assessment process such as your Community Engagement Policy or a dedicated strategy to support gender equality in your Council Plan?

-Have you considered how gender impact assessments might interact with your obligations under the Commonwealth Workplace Gender Equality Act 2012 and the previously provided to the Workplace Gender Equality Agency?
+Have you considered how gender impact assessments might interact with your obligations under the Commonwealth Workplace Gender Equality Act 2012 and the data previously provided to the Workplace Gender Equality Agency?

 What does the Gender Equality Act say about gender impact assessments?